 With and without 3D printing, MDF is currently active in numerous composite materials, including carbon-carbon materials for extreme environments such as space re-entry structures and nuclear reactors.
 For example, Orbital Composites is experimenting with 3D printing carbon-carbon rocket nozzles with MDF at ORNL.
 ORNL is also working on molds of carbon-carbon materials that have the advantage of having a near-zero coefficient of thermal expansion.
 Another collaboration with project partner Sandia National Laboratories is working on carbon-carbon and ceramic matrix composites (CMC) for defense and aerospace applications.

 The development of bio-based materials, particularly bio-based feedstocks for 3D printing, is also a focus, led by ORNL senior R&D scientist Dr. Soydan Ozcan.
 ORNL is working closely with the Center for Advanced Structures and Composites at the University of Maine to develop cellulose nanofibers (CNFs) and the application of these materials using various production processes.
-In a pilot project with the University of Maine, they made two molds using CNF materials on an LFAM printer with a build area of 60 feet by 22 feet at the University of Maine for the production of seven offshore wind turbine blades 100 feet long.
+In a pilot project with the University of Maine, they made two molds using CNF materials on an LFAM printer with a build area of 60 feet by 22 feet at the University of Maine to produce seven offshore wind turbine blades 100 feet long.
 For this project, ORNL completed the development of materials and equipment.

 Elimold is a high-tech company focused on industrial-grade 3D printing services.
 The company has strong printing technology and marketing capabilities.
 Elimold is engaged in high-precision molding, precision 0.016-0.1 layering, SLA laser rapid molding, CNC molding, rapid custom molding, prototyping, and other high-end SLA laser rapid molding, German red wax machine printing, high – precision American machine printing, using superior performance photopolymer material, similar to commonly used ABS material, waterproof and durable, high strength and high-temperature resistance.